-The first version of the band recorded a single, "We 2 Should Live" which was released in March 1965 on the Parlophone label.
-By that time, Boyne was replaced on guitar by John Jones (ex-Mystics) and Cox left soon after with New Zealand-born Andy Anderson (as Andy James aka Neville Anderson) joining, initially on drums.
-The band briefly broke up in July.
-Peter Anson formed a band, the Syndicate which evolved into Jeff St. John and The Id.
-Bob Brady joined Python Lee Jackson, Ron Peel joined Brisbane-based group, The Pleazers and Danny Cox joined The Lost Souls.
+The band’s first line-up recorded the single ''We 2 Should Live'', released in March 1965 on the Parlophone label.
+By then, Boyne had been replaced by John Jones (also ex-Mystics), and Cox soon left, with New Zealand-born Andy Anderson (a.k.a.
+Andy James or Neville Anderson) stepping in on drums.
+The group split briefly in July, after which Anson formed the Syndicate, which later became Jeff St. John and The Id.
+Brady joined Python Lee Jackson, Peel headed to Brisbane to play with The Pleazers, and Cox became part of The Lost Souls.

-The Missing Links reformed before the end of July with Anderson and Jones joined temporarily by Dave Longmore on vocals and guitar (ex-Chris Hall and The Torquays), Frank Kennington on vocals and Col Risby on guitar (ex-Ray Hoff and The Offbeats).
-Longmore was soon replaced by Doug Ford with Chris Gray joining on keyboards and harmonica, Baden Hutchins on drums and Ian Thomas on bass guitar (both ex-Showmen) completed the line-up of the second version, which was "even more fierce version than the first".
-During live performances, Anderson would climb walls to hang from rafters, then drive his head into the drums, other band members smashed guitars into speakers, and all wore the latest Carnaby Street clothes.
+The Missing Links got back together before the end of July with a temporary lineup of various musicians, later locking in a new crew featuring Anderson and Jones, Doug Ford on guitar, Chris Gray on keyboards and harmonica, and ex-Showmen members Baden Hutchins on drums and Ian Thomas on bass.
+This second lineup was said to be “even more fierce” than the first.
+At their shows, Anderson would scale walls to hang from rafters before slamming his head into the drums, while other members smashed guitars into speakers, all decked out in the latest Carnaby Street fashions.

-With this totally new lineup, the group signed with Philips Records and released "You're Drivin' Me Insane" in August 1965 followed in September by "Wild About You".
-Veteran rock 'n' roller, Johnny O'Keefe was not a fan – he banned them from appearing on his television show, Sing Sing Sing.
-They issued another single in October, "H'tuom Tuhs," which was their version of "Mama Keep Your Big Mouth Shut," but with the tape reel played backwards on both sides of the record (as parts 1 and 2).
-It was followed by their debut album, 'The Missing Links', in December.
-According to Allmusic's, Richie Unterberger, "This aggregation cut the rawest Australian garage/punk of the era, and indeed some of the best from anywhere, sounding at their best like a fusion of the Troggs and the early Who, letting loose at times with wild feedback that was quite ahead of its time"
+With this-new lineup, the group signed with Philips Records and dropped "You're Drivin' Me Insane" in August 1965, followed by "Wild About You" in September.
+Veteran rock ’n’ roller Johnny O’Keefe wasn’t impressed—he even banned them from his TV show, Sing Sing Sing.
+In October, they put out another single, "H'tuom Tuhs," their take on "Mama Keep Your Big Mouth Shut," but played backwards on both sides of the record as parts 1 and 2.
+Their debut album, 'The Missing Links,' hit the shelves that December.
+According to Allmusic's, Richie Unterberger, "This aggregation cut the rawest Australian garage/punk of the era, and indeed some of the best from anywhere, sounding at their best like a fusion of the Troggs and the early Who, letting loose at times with wild feedback that was quite ahead of its time".

 Members

-Peter Anson (guitar, vocals), Dave Boyne (guitar), Bob Brady (vocals, percussion), Danny Cox (drums), Ronnie Peel (bass, harmonica), David Longmore (guitar), Frank Kennington (vocals), Col Risby, Doug Ford (guitar), Chris Gray (keyboards), Baden Hutchins (drums), Andy James [Andy Anderson] (vocals, percussion), John Jones (guitar, vocals), Ian Thomas (bass)
+Peter Anson (guitar, vocals), Dave Boyne (guitar), Bob Brady (vocals, percussion), Danny Cox (drums), Ronnie Peel (bass, harmonica), David Longmore (guitar), Frank Kennington (vocals), Col Risby (guitar), Doug Ford (guitar), Chris Gray (keyboards), Baden Hutchins (drums), Andy James [Andy Anderson] (vocals, percussion), John Jones (guitar, vocals), Ian Thomas (bass)

 SINGLES